-26. REGISTRAR'S OFFICE AND STUDENT SERVICES (ROSS)
+27. REGISTRAR'S OFFICE

-The Registrar's Office and Student Services (ROSS) houses a number of units that assist students with everything from an introduction to the University, to registering in courses, to applying for Convocation when degree requirements have been met.
-The units located in the Registrar's Office and Student Services (ROSS) include Admissions; Career and Employment Services; Counselling Services; Documents and User Support; the Information Centre; Native Student Advising; Recruitment and Student Life; Scholarships and

-Student Finance; the Student Information System (SIS) team; and Student Records/Registration.
+The Registrar's Office houses a number of units that assist students with everything from an introduction to the University, to registering in courses, to applying for graduation.
+The units located in the Registrar's Office include Admissions; Documents and User Support; the Information Centre; Recruitment and Student Life; the Student Information System (SIS) team; and Student Records/Registration.